danieljimeneznz/ensure-files-changed/README.md

 ## Inputs

-- `require-change-file-patterns`: An array of patterns that represent the files that should be changed in the PR.
+- `require-changes-to`: A list of files (or glob patterns) that represent the files that should be modified by a PR.
-- `prevent-modification-file-patterns`: An array of patterns that represent the files that should not change in the PR.
+- `prevent-changes-to`: A list of files (or glob patterns) that represent the files that should not be modified by a PR.
 - `token`: The GitHub token used to create an authenticated client.

 ## Example